yugabyte/yugabyte-db/docs/content/latest/api/postgresql/_index.md

 ---

 ## Introduction
-PostgreSQL support is under active development in YugaByte.
+PostgreSQL support is under active development in YugaByte DB.
 We will keep updating this page as features are added.

 - Data definition language (DDL) statements.
 - Data manipulation language (DML) statements.